salmonb/webfx/.github/README.md

 ## Graphical demos

-As mentioned above, the mobiles versions are not compatible with old 32-bit devices.
+As mentioned above, the mobiles versions are not compatible with 32-bit devices.

 <div align="center">
 <table>